 Once hard merchandising and behavioral boosting have been taken care of (above), products are arranged by their Search Relevancy score, which always occurs on searches.

 In Search Preview, you can easily see why some products score higher than others by looking at the Search Logic section on each product while in the Advanced view.
 You can also click on "View details" to find where your search terms matched in the product data.

-As of our Saluki 2 search algorithm, relevancy is broken down into tiers (or buckets).
+As of our latest search algorithm (Saluki 2), relevancy is broken down into tiers (or buckets).
 You can easily see the scores of products and groups that have the same score.
 In the example above, the first 2 products share a higher score, and the last 2 products share a lower score.

 5. Product Boosting Rules

 Each tiered group of products from relevancy is then affected by Product Boosting Rules.
 These rules set by you in our Merchandising tools allow the dynamic re-ordering of products based on specific rules based on your product data.

 You can see this in Search Preview by looking at Boosts on each product.
 Groupings and sub-sorts can both occur here, as illustrated by the dots and sort icons, respectively.
 Boosts higher in the list are more important, and a boost showing lower is always a tie-breaker for the rule above it.
 You can also view the boost rules and where they come from in the Sources toolbox.

 The final tie-breaker when deciding how to sort products is the default sort option set up on your site, which is the top field sort set up on the Sorting page.

 You can see this in Search Preview in the Sources toolbox under "Default Sort".
 To view the values in action, go to the Fields toolbox and show the field from your default sort. ("sales_rank" in this example)